 Energy Levels and Sociability

-Daisies have a ton of energy and love to move around or dance.
-Take your activities outside where girls can walk, run, and play—they are the perfect age for nature walks and scavenger hunts.
+Daisies have a lot of energy and love to move around or dance.
+Open your troop meeting with a game that includes movement, or take your activities outside where they can walk, run and play.
+They are the perfect age for nature walks and scavenger hunts.

 Fine Motor Skills

-Daisies know how to follow simple directions and respond well to recognition for doing so.
+Daisies know how to follow simple directions.
 It’s important to be specific and offer only one direction at a time.
-Acknowledge girls when they have followed directions as it will encourage them to listen and follow directions next time.
+Acknowledge when they have followed directions as it will encourage them to listen and follow directions next time.